odwdinc/Python-SimConnect/README.md

 Description: Triggers an event in the simulator

-## Running SimConnect on another system.
+## Running SimConnect on a separate system.

 #### Note: At this time SimConnect can only run on Windows hosts.